 - Praise workers use positive reinforcement for following safety requirements to combat erosion whenever possible.

 Job site safety goes beyond the job site

-- Discourage and explain the dangers of using a cell phone while driving, traveling long distances after work - especially after working overtime and double shifts.
+- Discourage and explain the dangers of using a mobile phone while driving, traveling long distances after work - especially after working overtime and double shifts.
 Distractions caused by mobile devices cause a lack of awareness of heavy machinery and vehicles entering and exiting the job site.

 - A surprising number of jobsite injuries can be influenced by off-the-job habits.
 Stress the importance of living a healthy lifestyle including consuming nutritionally-balanced meals and having proper sleep schedules; 7 - 9 hours per night based on individual needs.

 Get specific with Cat equipment

 - Heavy equipment is a crucial component to a successful construction project, but it can also be dangerous when not used, monitored and maintained effectively.
 Use these vehicle-specific checklists to improve the safety and performance of your Cat equipment.

 Business health: Managing risk to make effective investments into your enterprise